The CV objective is regarded as the most important part of the CV. Get your career objective statement right with the help of our samples and guide.

 1. What is the Meaning of "Targeted CV"?

-A targeted CV is a CV rewritten or edited for a specific job opportunity.
+A targeted CV, also called a tailored CV, is a CV rewritten or edited for a specific job opportunity.
 This kind of CV is tailored to highlight skills and experience pertinent to one particular position.
 A targeted CV makes it very clear to hiring managers that you're a good fit for the position."

 On top of that, the targeted CV is tweaked for the particular company by fitting its company culture and being in line with its plans and mission statement.

 And this is really important: 61% of all employers expect to get personalised CVs and 36% will desk-reject your application if it looks generic.

 Finally, a targeted CV must be tailored for the ATS.

 The ATS, or applicant tracking system, is software used by more and more companies (including a whopping 98% of Fortune 500 companies) to help them organise and sort through the mass of job applications they get on a daily basis.